 Beginning to Understand the Mind of a Dyslexic

 KONICA MINOLTA DIGITAL CAMERAThere’s been a great deal of challenging weather around the country this winter.
 I feel lucky and grateful to live in Southern California, where we are blessed with lovely weather year round.
 I’ve been consciously sending warming energy and thoughts from the West coast to the East coast.
-Hopefully nationwide, we soon see signs of spring everywhere.
+Hopefully nationwide, we will soon see signs of spring everywhere.

-Of particular interest to me was the discussion on the three main types of dyslexia, each with its own symptoms and causes (found by clicking on the link entitled ‘Wernicke’s Area’).
-I work with many students who manifest symptoms in similar ways, yet they are always surprising me.
-These types of students bring me me much joy, as they require me to be my most creative.
-While I am trained in many programs, Lindamood-Bell and Wilson, for example, and have a wide array of tools within my teaching tool belt, there are still times when I need to create a entirely different approach, so as to reach a particular student who struggles with the reading and writing processes.
+These students bring me much joy, as they require me to be my most creative self.
+While I am trained in many programs – Lindamood-Bell and Wilson, for example – and have a wide array of tools within my teaching tool belt, there are still times when I need to create an entirely different approach to reach a particular student who struggles with the reading and writing processes.

 Linking Your Child to Academic Success and Self-Confidence.